Categories

 Judgment of 15 June 2022:

 On 15 June 2022, the Municipal Court of Prague issued a (now overturned, see below) judgment in this case.
 It rejected the action against the Government of the Czech Republic.
-However, it found that the Ministry of the Environment, the Ministry of Industry and Trade, the Ministry of Agriculture and the Ministry of Transport had failed to provide specific mitigaton measures leading to a 55% reduction in greenhouse gas emissions by 2030 compared to 1990 levels.
+However, it found that the Ministry of the Environment, the Ministry of Industry and Trade, the Ministry of Agriculture and the Ministry of Transport had failed to provide specific mitigation measures leading to a 55% reduction in greenhouse gas emissions by 2030 compared to 1990 levels.
 These authorities were required to have a complete and precise plan of measures in place to meet this goal, which was not the case at the time of judgment; they were accordingly enjoined to cease their interference with the applicants’ rights by adopting an adequate mitigation plan.

 Admissibility: